2016 São Tomé Second Division

-The 2016 São Tomé (Island or Regional) Second Division was a third their competition that took place that season.
+The 2016 São Tomé (Island or Regional) Second Division was a third tier competition that took place that season.
 The club had 10 clubs, the competition began on 21 May and finished on 13 November.
 Geographically almost all clubs but Água Izé were from the north.
 FC Neves won the title and participated into the Premier Division in the following season, alongside second placed UDESCAI.
 A total of 90 matches were played and 291 goals were scored, higher than last season.

 On the opposites, both Marítimo Micoló and Juba Diogo Simão were relegated into the Third Division in the following season as they were the last placed clubs.
 Juba Diogo Simão withdrew in the following season and will return for the 2018 Third Division.
 UDESCAI will return into the Second Division for 2018 as they were the last two placed clubs of the upper regional division.

 Next season, 6 de Setembro and Ribeira Peixe were promoted into the Second Division as they were the top Third Division clubs of the season.